 Enhance Self-Service Portals with Efficient Workflows

 Managing self-service portals can sometimes be a daunting task.
 Especially if you’re inheriting the work of others, finding a starting point for how to update your self-service content can feel like a major hurdle.
 Fortunately, we’re here to help!
-Here are some steps for creating efficient workflows for updating your self-service portals…
+Here are some steps for creating efficient self-service workflows for updating your self-service portals…

 Step 1: Take inventory of all self-service content that exists today – Make note of not only the title and content but also when it was created and how much traffic each self-service article has seen in the past year.
 This lays the foundation for the workflows you need to create to update your self-service portals.

 Step 2: Assess your self-service team and their strengths – Simply put, different employees are skilled at creating different types of self-service content.
 An employee that may struggle at creating content from scratch may be very good at revamping old content.
 Another team member that might not be a great writer may have an inventive personality for creating video content.
 Evaluate strengths and weaknesses, then delegate tasks accordingly to improve the self-service user experience for your customers.

 Step 3: Identify areas of need and quick fixes first – One of the first workflows you create should be looking at current search terms and creating content based on frequent searches that yield poor or no relevant results.
 One employee can do the initial search results research, while another can create the content and pass it on to a colleague for editing and publishing.
 While investigating search terms, keep an eye out for any bad links or extremely dated content and make note of it so these pages can be recreated, edited, and republished.

 Need to get more traffic to your self-service portal?
 Click hereto download our whitepaper on how to drive current customers to online self-service!

 Step 4: Think long term and plan your optimal workflow – Once your self-service portal is in a good spot, solidify your long-term workflow for creating future content and assets.